 In order to promote the compliance with our policies and procedures, we deliver mandatory training to all the employees on a regular basis to raise their awareness and remind them to act in the best interest of the clients.

 A breach of Morgan Stanley’s four core values and above mentioned policies including the Code of Conduct may result in disciplinary action.
 Also, we regularly review our incentive compensation programs.
 We have implemented an employee performance evaluation and compensation determination processes designed to ensure that each employee’s compliance with the four core values and the policies will be reviewed and considered during those processes.

 Morgan Stanley MUFG Securities Co., Ltd. ("MSMS") has established its Action Plan for based on "Policies on Client-Oriented Business Conduct" as set forth below.
 Our Actions Plan is reviewed and discussed regularly.

-In regards to notes and funds structuring businesses where Morgan Stanley arranges and sells notes or funds to potentially be sold to retail investors through other securities firms, we will further enhance our governance framework and continue our efforts to keep our products suitable and appropriate for retail investors and serve their best interests.
+In regards to notes and funds structuring businesses where Morgan Stanley arranges and sells notes or funds to potentially be sold to retail investors through other securities firms, we will maintain a robust governance framework and continue our efforts to keep our products suitable and appropriate for retail investors and serve their best interests.